shivammathur/setup-php/README.md

   When you specify just the major version or the version in `major.minor` format, the latest patch version matching the input will be setup.

   Except for major versions of `composer`, For other tools when you specify only the `major` version or the version in `major.minor` format for any tool you can get rate limited by GitHub's API.
 To avoid this, it is recommended to provide a [`GitHub` OAuth token](https://github.com/shivammathur/setup-php#composer-github-oauth "Composer GitHub OAuth").
   You can do that by setting `GITHUB_TOKEN` environment variable.
-The `COMPOSER_TOKEN` environment variable has been deprecated in favor of `GITHUB_TOKEN` and will be removed in a future release.
+The `COMPOSER_TOKEN` environment variable has been deprecated in favor of `GITHUB_TOKEN` and will be removed in the next major version.

 ```yaml
 - name: Setup PHP with tools